Who can United face in the round of 16?

 THE STATE OF PLAY

-Manchester City confirmed top spot in Group A with a 2-1 victory against Paris Saint-Germain on Wednesday, and the French side will be one of the eight unseeded teams in the draw.
+Group A: Manchester City confirmed top spot in Group A with a 2-1 victory against Paris Saint-Germain late last month, and the French side will be one of the eight unseeded teams in the draw.
+RB Leipzig finished third and Club Brugge fourth.

 The round-of-16 draw on 13 December is being staged in Nyon, Switzerland, at 11:00 GMT.
 It will be shown live on BT Sport in the UK.
 The group runners-up will be at home in the first leg of the ties, with the away-goals rule no longer counting.